Crusaders Games

 Gary Numan

-Gary Numan is a favourite music artist of mine since i heard ‘Are Friends Electric’ on Top of the Pops in 1979 and bought the album ‘Replicas’ from my local record store.
-There have been high and low points since then, but his ongoing musical journey has been a part of my life.
-With the release of his latest album ‘Intruder’ in May 2021 it will be 19 solo studio albums, and 21 if you include his two Tubeway Army releases, and still more if you add in collaborations.
-I set myself a tough task to try and rank the albums and it was awesome to see and hear him on tour in 2022, and the amazing acoustic events in 2023.
+Gary Numan is a favourite music artist of mine since i heard ‘Are Friends Electric’ on Top of the Pops in 1979 and bought the album ‘Replicas’.
+There have been high and low points since then, but his ongoing musical journey has been a part of my life, and with the release of his latest album ‘Intruder’ in May 2021 it will be 19 solo studio albums, and 21 if you include his two Tubeway Army releases.
+So here are my rankings of the albums, it was awesome to see and hear him on tour in 2022, and the amazing acoustic events in 2023.

 Pleasure Principle (1979)

-The Pleasure Principle was the follow up album to Replicas as he went solo and released one of the greatest synth albums, with an amazing use of swirling chords and deep bass note rhythms.
-Cars was of course the huge single success, an offering with an unusual song structure as the lyrics disappear half way through, leaving a long instrumental ending.
-The whole album has a similar sound and it remains one of my favourites of all time.
+The third album and the first in his own name, Pleasure Principle was the follow up to Replicas and is one of the greatest synth albums, with an amazing use of swirling chords and deep bass note rhythms.
+Cars was of course the huge single success, but the whole album has a consistent keyboard sound and it remains one of my favourites of all time.

 Replicas (1979)

-Replicas was released under Tubeway Army and is a thematic album throughout, based on a futuristic sci-fi world featuring robot relationships with humans.
-It was so different to anything i had heard before and i instantly knew this was my music.
-Are Friends Electric is a more lengthy song with an off key bridge which still makes the hairs stand up on the back of my neck.
-There are many dark story led songs, and the album cover cleverly ties in well with the theme and lyrics.
+The second album, Replicas was released under Tubeway Army and is a thematic album, based on a futuristic sci-fi world featuring robot relationships with human.
+Are Friends Electric was such an influencial release on my love for electronic music, and the album contains story led songs, with an album cover cleverly ties with the theme and lyrics.

 Telekon (1980)

-Telekon was the next album release after The Pleasure Principle, with a more layered approach to the songs and arguably his best ever album overall musically.
-There are some great build up tracks such as I Dream of Wires and Aircrash Bureau, with a stronger influence of classical string-like chords with an excellent bassline and piano overlays.
+The fourth album, Telekon was the next release after The Pleasure Principle, featuring great build up tracks such as I Dream of Wires and Aircrash Bureau, with a strong influence of classical string-like chords.
 The two single releases of the time, We Are Glass and I Die You Die, are not even on this album but have been added to later releases.

 Splinter (2013)

-Jump forward decades to the release of Splinter : Songs from a Broken Mind and we have an amazing return to top form throughout this album, which had been building through his previous releases.
-This album is themed on horror of a broken mind through the artwork images and lyrics.
-We’re the Unforgiven is and example of a masterfully intricate merging of pulses, sounds and dark rhythms which build threateningly, and the construction of strange sounds and bridges in this album are amazing.
+Jump forward decades to the ninteenth release of Splinter : Songs from a Broken Mind and we have an amazing return to top form throughout this album, which had been building through his previous releases.
+This album is themed on horror of a broken mental condition, echoed through the artwork images and lyrics.

 Dance (1981)

-Dance was the follow up album to Telekon and was the start of a fretless bass period, which ultimately led to a reducing commercial popularity.
+The fifth album, Dance was the start of a fretless bass period, which ultimately led to a reducing commercial popularity.
 However this album remains a great one, mixing lengthy songs at over nine minutes such as Slowcar to China with more standard length pieces.
 She’s Got Claws was a more commercial single style, but this release moved towards a more funky groove approach.

 Intruder (2021)

-Intruder is the latest release and a great mix of darkness and melody, where the theme is planet earth crying out to mankind over it’s devastation and destruction.
-Now and Forever and The Gift are among my favourite tracks of his, and the highest points on this album exceed those on his more recent releases.
-Overall it is a great companion to Splinter.
+Intruder is the twenty first and latest release and a great mix of darkness and melody, where the theme is planet earth crying out to mankind over it’s devastation and destruction.
+Now and Forever and The Gift are among my favourite tracks, and the highest points on this album exceed those on his more recent releases.
+It is a great companion to Splinter.

 I Assassin (1982)

-The follow up album to Dance continuing with it’s fretless bass sound, interspersed here with occasional saxophone and soaring chords.
-There are plenty of stand out moments in and album that blends well as a whole, and has grown on me over time.
-There are rhythmical grooves and great basslines, with eastern variations in A Dream of Siam.
+The seventh album continuing with a fretless bass sound, strong rhythmical grooves interspersed here with occasional saxophone and soaring chords.
+There are plenty of stand out moments for an album that blends well as a whole, and has grown more on me over time.
 The 1930’s Rust feels like it forms the backdrop a old detective movie.

 Berserker (1984)

-The final great album of the 80’s before he musically started to produce records with more mixed results.
-This is a great piece of programmed wave synth with repeating drum and bass rhythms, and was one of his last iconic looks as the bold blue and white iceman.
-This album is industrial and has a trio of amazing tracks in Berserker, My Dying Machine and The Hunter.
+The eighth album continued a return to form before he started to produce records with more mixed results.
+This is a heavily programmed wave synth with repeating drum and bass rhythms, and was one of his last iconic looks as the bold blue and white iceman.
+This album is industrial and has host of amazing tracks in Berserker, My Dying Machine, The Secret and The Hunter.

 Tubeway Army (1978)

-The forerunner to Replicas with a more raw sound at the back end of the punk era, this is more electric guitar driven but the keyboards are in there as are the sci-fi influences in here which would be more fully formed in the next album.
+The debut album and forerunner to Replicas with a more raw sound at the back end of the punk era.
+This has more electric guitar driven tracksm but keyboards are important plus sci-fi influences which would be more fully formed in the next album.
 I can remember listening to this at school in the classroom on cassette.

 Pure (2000)

-His heaviest album in terms of its guitar rock, and lyrically explores menacing themes from the shadows and dreams, but also covers the severe emotions from loss.
-Walking with Shadows is a dark and almost hypnotic pulsing song which tells the story of a girl in a coma being menaced by dark entities while unconscious.
+The sixteenth and heaviest album in terms of its guitar rock, and lyrically explores menacing themes from the shadows and dreams, but also covers the severe emotions from loss.
+Walking with Shadows is a dark and almost hypnotic pulsing song which tells the story of a girl in a coma being menaced by dark entities.
 This album is not for the faint hearted and has a threatening vibe.

 Strange Charm (1986)